Is a Lease Buyout Right For You?

 - Your Finances.
 What are you paying for your lease versus what you could be paying on a buy-out or another leased vehicle?
 How does that change your monthly budget?

 - Mileage on the vehicle.
 If you’re significantly under your allotted mileage, you could actually be losing out on money when returning your car.
-This may be the ideal scenario to purchase.
+This may present the ideal scenario to purchase.
 Likewise, if you’re significantly over on your mileage, you’re going to have to cut a check to the dealer, while having nothing to show for it.
 This, too, may be a scenario where purchasing makes sense.

 - No matter the route you go, be ready to negotiate.
 Dealerships are struggling to put vehicles on the lot due to the COVID-19 Pandemic and chip shortage.
 Be sure to explore all options when it comes to purchasing your lease.
 In this environment, you should never settle on the original price.
 There’s always room to negotiate!